jasonyisong/Post-up-Map-Data-and-Image-to-Oracle-Cloud-via-APEX-REST/README.md

 ```
 DECLARE
+    -- The post json data content
     l_body CLOB := :body_text;
 BEGIN
+    -- Init status
     :output := 0;

+    -- If you have the key, you can post the data
     IF :key = 'your key' THEN

+    	-- Delete all records first
         DELETE FROM map_data;

+	-- Insert MAP DATA from Json
         INSERT INTO map_data (
             name,
             city,